-As disclosed in Note 25, the Company has provided a corporate guarantee in favour of the bondholders for the repayment of the bonds and interest thereon, pursuant to and subject to the terms and conditions in the prospectus.
-Management has carried out an assessment on the loans receivable provided by the Issuer to other related parties (Note 1) which has been quantified as immaterial.
+As disclosed in Note 23, the Company has provided a corporate guarantee in favour of the bondholders for the repayment of the bonds and interest thereon, pursuant to and subject to the terms and conditions in the prospectus.
+As disclosed in Note 2, management has carried out an assessment on the loans receivable provided by the Issuer to other related parties (Note 1) which has been quantified as immaterial.
 Therefore, the financial guarantee in the Company is deemed not to be material.